Kim Barker

-Kim Barker is a journalist who authored The Taliban Shuffle: Strange Days in Afghanistan and Pakistan about her experiences covering the war in Afghanistan.
-The book was adapted into the 2016 film Whiskey Tango Foxtrot and Barker was portrayed by Tina Fey.
+Kim Barker is a journalist who authored The Taliban Shuffle: Strange Days in Afghanistan and Pakistan about her experiences covering the War in Afghanistan.
+The book was adapted into the 2016 film Whiskey Tango Foxtrot, where Barker was portrayed by Tina Fey.

 Barker was the South Asia bureau chief for the Chicago Tribune.
-She was based out of New Delhi and Islamabad.
-She also covered the tsunami in Asia and an earthquake in Kashmir.
+She was based in New Delhi, India and Islamabad, Pakistan.
+She also covered the 2004 Indian Ocean earthquake and tsunami and the 2005 Kashmir earthquake.
 After writing the book she got a job with ProPublica covering campaign finance.
 In the wake of Lara Logan's account of sexual assault, Barker wrote about harassment issues she faced being a female correspondent.

-She is currently a reporter for The New York Times.

-As of February 2023 she has a podcast about a cold case from her hometown, Laramie, WY.
+She is a reporter for The New York Times.
+In 2023 she produced a podcast called The Coldest Case in Laramie about an investigation lacking evidence from her hometown of Laramie, Wyoming.